MrOlm/inStrain/docs/example_output.rst

   :width: 800px
   :align: center

+SNV density, coverage, and nucleotide diversity.
+Spikes in nucleotide diversity and SNV density do not correspond with increased coverage, indicating that the signals are not due to read mis-mapping.
+Positions with nucleotide diversity and no SNV-density are those where diversity exists but is not high enough to call a SNV

 3) Read-level ANI distribution
 ++++++++++++

 .. figure:: images/ExampleIS_plots/readANI_distribution.png
   :width: 800px
   :align: center

+Distribution of read pair ANI levels when mapped to a reference genome; this plot suggests that the reference genome is >1% different than the mapped reads

 4) Major allele frequencies
 ++++++++++++